BriceDelemosDitPereira/groupie-tracker/README.md

    ```
    go run cmd/main.go
    ```
-6. Access the application in your web browser at `http://localhost:8080` or click in your terminal on the link
+6. Access the application in your web browser at `http://localhost:8080` or click in your terminal on the link.

 ## Usage

 Upon running Groupie-Tracker, you can access the homepage where a list of music groups is displayed.
 You can click on any group's image to view detailed information about that group on a separate page.
 The search bar allows you to search for specific groups, artists, albums, or concert venues.
 Additionally, filters are available to narrow down the displayed groups based on certain criteria.

-## Dependencies

-Groupie-Tracker relies on the following dependencies:

-- [Gorilla Mux](https://github.com/gorilla/mux): A powerful HTTP router and URL matcher for building Go web servers.
-- [Your Favorite JSON Parsing Library]: Used for parsing the JSON data received from the API.
-- [CSS Framework]: CSS framework used to implement the JoJo's Bizarre Adventure-inspired styling.

-## Contributing

-Contributions to Groupie-Tracker are welcome!
-If you have any ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 ## Co-developers